On the coherence conjecture of Pappas and Rapoport: Appendix II: Some recollections and proofs

 Next, we consider a flat family $f:X\to V$ of varieties which is fiberwise normal and Cohen-Macaulay.
 In addition, let us assume that $V$ is smooth, so that the total space $X$ is also normal and Cohen-Macaulay.
 In this case, the relative dualizing sheaf $\omega_{X/V}$ commutes with base change and is flat over $V$.
 We have $\omega_X\cong f^*\omega_V\otimes\omega_{X/V}$.
 Let $X^{(p)}$ be the Frobenius twist of $X$ over $V$, i.e. the pullback of $X$ along the absolute Frobenius endomorphism $F:V\to V$.
 Let $F_{X/V}:X\to X^{(p)}$ be the relative Frobenius morphism, and let $\varphi:X^{(p)}\to X$ be the map such that the composition $\varphi\circ F_{X/V}$ is the absolute Frobenius morphism $F$ for $X$.
 Then

 Here $\omega_{X/V}^{n}$, as in the absolute case, is the pushout of the $n$th tensor power of the relative canonical sheaf on $X^{rel,sm}$, the maximal open part of $X$ such that $f|_{X^{rel,sm}}$ is smooth.
-In addition, we have the follows morphisms
+In addition, we have the following homorphisms